activitree/meteor-push/README.md

 ```

 ## About:
-The coded is linted with Standard.
+The code is linted with Standard.
 This is a re-write of RAIX:PUSH.
-The coded is linted with Standard.

 This was tested with:
 Custom Meteor: